Resolver management¶

 For each IP range that is added, there is a drop-down menu for the Blocking Page that should be assigned.

-Assign Blocking Page to IP range¶
+Assign Blocking Page to IP range

 Important

-is considered the Default/Fallback.
+The first entry in the Policy Assignment is considered the Default/Fallback.
 In case a client accesses the resolver from an undefined IP range, the respective options will apply.

 Note